-Everyone wants their presentation to be a success.
+Everyone wants their presentation success.
 Every presentation is an opportunity to inspire people to act or at the very least think differently.
 Each presentation offers an opportunity to lead, improve lives and make organisations stronger.

 The fool proof route to presentation success is grounded in mindfulness.
-At Mindful Presenter our perspective on mindfulness extends way beyond presence.
 Mindful presenting incorporates:

 – A high level of consciousness, awareness and focus

 – The courage to challenge the status quo

 – Empathy, compassion and the intention to make a difference

 – Clarity of purpose and the humility to make everything about your audience